-The MLRO must be resident in the Kazakhstan except in the case of the MLRO for a Registered Auditor.
+The MLRO must be resident in the Republic of Kazakhstan except in the case of the MLRO for a Registered Auditor.

-Guidance on appointment of MLRO
+Guidance on appointment of Money Laundering Reporting Officer

-- (a) Under GEN 2.1.2, the MLRO function is a mandatory appointment.
-For the avoidance of doubt, the individual appointed as the MLRO of an Authorised Firm, other than a Representative Office, is the same individual who holds the Designated Function of MLRO of that Authorised Firm. - (b) A Relevant Person other than an Authorised Firm should make adequate arrangements to ensure that it remains in compliance with these Rules in the event that its MLRO is absent.
+- (a) Under GEN 2.1.2, the MLRO function is a mandatory appointment. - (b) A Relevant Person other than an Authorised Firm should make adequate arrangements to ensure that it remains in compliance with these Rules in the event that its MLRO is absent.
 Adequate arrangements would include appointing a temporary MLRO for the period of the MLRO's absence or making sure that the Relevant Person's AML systems and controls allow it to continue to comply with these Rules when the MLRO is absent.